Victoria Police Probe ‘Cultural Issues’

-The Victoria Police seems to have listened to criticism of “cultural issues” over the sharing of photos of arrested former AFL coach Dean Laidley allegedly by its officers.
+The Victoria Police seem to have listened to criticism of “cultural issues” over the sharing of photos of arrested former AFL coach Dean Laidley allegedly by its officers.

 “The community is right to expect that police always conduct themselves in accordance with the law, and this must include ensuring that people’s privacy is appropriately protected at all times,” said Robert Redlich, Commissioner for IBAC in a press release.